fpsom/elixir-ml-biostats-hackathon/episode-04-exercises.md

     return
 ```

 And see what we have.
+The first test will be with the non-normalized feature matrix.

 ```python
 # apply svm to initial data